Shithul/Cyclistic_Bikeshare/README.md

  ```
  ![Rides_Month](https://github.com/Shithul/Cyclistic_Bikeshare/blob/main/RidesPer_Month.jpg)

 The chart above illustrates how the seasonal changes directly effecting the Bike trips.
 A significant drop in bike trips during the winter months and then bike trips increase as the weather gets warmer .
-In warmer months there is a significant increase in Casual members using the service this is belive to be mainly due to Tourist season in california.
+In warmer months there is a significant increase in Casual members using the service this is belive to be mainly due to Tourist season in Chicago.

  ### Preferance of Ride Type
  Before Dec 2020 there was only two types of bikes were available Docked and Electric.
 After Dec2020 the company introduced Classic type of bikes .Lets analyse how this new introduction changed the riders preference.
 Following are the SQL query helped for this analysation.